sipolac/risk/README.md

 # Examples

-To see the probabilities of the outcomes of a battle where the number of troops on the attacking territory is 10 and on the defending territory is 7, then do:
+For a battle where the attacking territory has 10 and the defending territory has 7:

-    `python risk.py 10 5`
+    python risk.py 10 5

 This will print:
 ```